AstroX11/Sinter/README.md

-## `native Abstract SQlite`
+## `Sqlite Native`

-A lightweight, optimized ORM for SQLite, built on Node.js's native `node:sqlite` module.
-This library provides structured database interaction through a declarative model API inspired by Sequelize, but with significantly simpler implementation and maintenance overhead.
-It preserves SQLite's performance characteristics while adding strong typing, easy query building, and just enough abstraction to eliminate common boilerplate.
-It offers full schema definitions through all CRUD operations.
+A lightweight ORM for SQLite using Node.js's native `node:sqlite` module.
+Provides typed database operations with simple query building and schema definitions, inspired by Sequelize but optimized for SQLite performance.

-### `Geting Started`
+### `Getting Started`

 > [!Important]
 > This library requires [Node.js v23](https://nodejs.org/en/blog/release/v23.10.0) or later.
 Older versions (including Node.js 20 LTS) are not supported due to dependencies on the experimental `node:sqlite` module.